 As I arrived to Lake Orta, I immediately recognized the spire situated at the top of Villa Crespi.
 We announced our arrival on the call box, and the staff were promptly waiting to greet us at the entrance.
 They took care of the check in process and escorted us to our room.
 The team also enlightened us on the history of the property.
 The villa belonged to a wealthy family from Milan.
 Every single detail of this place is adorned with beautiful accents and an insane attention to detail from the floors to the ceilings.

 On the main floor, you will find a beautifully appointed, very formal lobby.
 Not too far away, there is a lovely bar with an extensive selection of cocktails, beers, and wine.
 You can enjoy a drink inside or outside on their patio.
-The tables outside are surrounded by lush greenery.
-A quick walk will take you to some of their gardens.
-Outside is also where you will enjoy breakfast, weather permitting.
+The tables outside are surrounded by lush greenery, and a quick walk will take you to some of their gardens.
+Breakfast is served outside if the weather is permitting.
 During our stay, it was raining the morning of breakfast.
 We sat just inside at a row of tables facing large windows.
 I actually preferred being inside for breakfast because the room was so gorgeous.
 The detail in the ceiling alone was just incredible.
 Even if the weather is nice, consider sitting inside.

 Back at Villa Crespi, plan to spend the rest of your evening enjoying their luxurious accommodations.
 I booked the smallest room, but it was certainly no less beautiful or spacious.
 There was plenty of room to spread out.
 The bath products here were a new level of luxury in my opinion.
 They were all stored in glass with a unique and lovely scent.
 They even had a spray deodorant!
-These are also products for you to take home if you so desire or do not finish use during your stay.
+I don’t always take the hotels bath products home with me, but these are definitely worthy of taking up some space in your suitcase.
 Some oddities of the room that I noted were the shower was rather small compared to the utter beauty and size of the remainder of the bathroom and room itself.
 There was a daybed, which makes for a great place to relax right next to all of the windows.
 If you take the time to look at the details, you will notice the craftsmanship is really incredible for things even as simple as the shades to close the windows.
 The linens on the bed were also one of a kind.
 When I first got into the bed, I wasn’t sure they were going to be my cup of tea.
 After about 10 minutes, I thought they seemed pretty amazing.
 The room was well appointed with coffee and tea for morning or evening.
 They also provided us with a vibrantly colored fruit bowl that even included golden berries.

 The staff at Villa Crespi recommended we take the scenic walk back to the property time permitting.
 They can provide you with a map that outlines the longer walk along the lake with amazing views.
 I know that I have mentioned it before, but in the middle of summer, this part of Italy was not too crowded.
 While it is likely my own ignorance, I had never heard of Lake Orta prior to traveling and visiting.
 I have learned a lot about my interests the more places I visit.
 I used to think that the most popular, sought after destinations and resorts were the place to be.
 Several trips later, I realized this is actually the opposite of what I wanted.
 If you want the hidden gem, the novelty, then try Lake Orta and Villa Crespi.
 I dare say that you won’t be disappointed.